deepa/idm-cli/README.md

 The arguments available for this command are:

 ```
 --access-token <value>  An access token identifies a collection of APIs belonging to an API client.
+Defaults to the access token of the current credential
 --actions               Optionally include actions option to get available actions that can be performed on the client
 ```